Would you like to view this website in another language?

 • Kiosk clocking for on-site roles

-3. Give an alternative option where possible (especially for biometrics).
+3. Provide an alternative option where possible (especially for biometrics)

-4. Review it after 4 weeks: are you preventing errors, or just collecting data?
+4. Review after 4 weeks: are you preventing errors, or just collecting data?

 Here’s the quickest way to do a time tracking software UK pricing comparison without getting fooled by headline prices.